About The Libertarian Party

 - Government should charge a fair tax at a set rate for everyone, repeal the sliding scale income tax, downsize the IRS and reduce itʼs power to confiscate citizen bank accounts, charge only a consumption tax rather than sales tax on every item sold, and have a tax refund program based on income

-- Government should remove barriers to trade, such as embargos, tariffs, and quotas
+- Government should remove all Government-enforced barriers to trade, such as embargos, tariffs, and quotas

-- Fighting drug wars and prosecuting recreational offenders is a waste of resources and time
+- Fighting drug wars and prosecuting recreational drug-use offenders is a waste of resources and time

 - Government oversees corporations, not overtakes them as it has done with failing banks, insurance companies, automotive manufacturers, and the entire health care industry

-- Government cares for money, not spending tax dollars on city beautification efforts in the speculative hope that more people will visit a city that has more to offer than comparable private-event facilities in the suburbs; city ambiance isn't worth the tax on those who don't want it.
+- Government spends tax dollars on city beautification efforts in the speculative hope that more people will visit a city that has more to offer than comparable private-event facilities in the suburbs; city ambiance isn't worth the tax on those who don't want it.

 Contacting the Ohio Libertarian Party